 How to Write an Executive Summary: Strictly Professional or Humorous?
 What's the Tone?

 This depends on who your readers are.
 Do your research.
 If you're presenting your plan to investors, make sure the language of the executive summary caters to their backgrounds.
 For example, if you know your investor has a degree in chemical engineering, your language might be different from that in the executive summary presented to an investor who studied philosophy.

 In other words, "use language that will resonate with your target audience," says Hirai.
 Don't be afraid to change your executive summary when you present it to different investors.
 Consider creating different versions for each audience, he says, but make sure that it's always kept professional, crisp, and free of any embarrassing errors.
 Another good tip he gives is to use personal pronouns (e.g., "we" and "our") over general nouns (e.g., "the company").
-Your reader will feel a stronger personal connection with you, your brand, and your idea if you can relate to them in the first person.
+Your reader will feel a stronger personal connection with you, your brand, and your idea if you can relate to the reader in the first person.

 Don't forget to be confident, either.
 If the writer does not clearly believe in this company, says Bonjour, why should the reader believe in it?
 Put yourself in your reader's shoes, and ask yourself why you would want to invest in a company.
 "Think about it like a job interview or asking a girl out on a date," he says.
 "If you are not confident and don't act like you want it, chances are you won't get anywhere."